isislovecruft/frost-dalek/README.md

 Please see [the documentation](https://docs.rs/frost-dalek) for usage examples.

+## Note on `no_std` usage

+Most of this crate is `no_std` compliant, however, the current implementation uses `HashMap`s for the signature creation and aggregation protocols, and thus requires the standard library.

 ## WARNING

 This code is likely not stable.
 The author is working with the paper authors on